TermySequence/termy-doc/build.rst

 *New in version 1.1*: The `Chrome V8 engine <https://developers.google.com/v8/>`_ by Google is now bundled in the client tarball and built automatically.
 Downloading and building V8 separately is no longer required.
 Refer to the `V8 Public Wiki <https://v8project.org>`_ for more information on Chrome V8.
 If not building on amd64, it may be necessary to set the :makevar:`V8_ARCH` and :makevar:`V8_ARMFP` CMake variables appropriately.

-.. note:: The V8 build runs as a sub-make and its entire output may be buffered by CMake and not printed until the sub-make has finished.
-The build will appear to be frozen during this time, but a process monitor such as :program:`top` will show the running V8 compile processes.
+.. note:: The V8 build runs as a sub-make.
+To avoid having the entire output of the V8 build buffered until completion, run the top-level make without ``-O`` or with ``-Onone``.
 The V8 build can take over an hour to run.

 *New in version 1.1*: :program:`qtermy` now supports either version 2 or version 3 of `the libfuse FUSE library <https://github.com/libfuse/libfuse/>`_.
 Set the CMake variables :makevar:`USE_FUSE3` or :makevar:`USE_FUSE2` to enable one or the other version.
 By default, version 3 is enabled.
 Set both variables to OFF to disable FUSE support.